NunoSempere/nunosempere.com/blog/2023/03/01/computable-solomoff/index.md

    -  keep track of programs which didn't output anything in the cache.
    -  attempt to compute the first \( m \) steps of Turing machine \(T_{n+1} \) with \( s \) seconds of compute.
 If it makes correct predictions, keep it in the set of live machines, otherwise move it to the cache.
    -  increase the compute budget to \( s + 1 \) and run each machine in the cache for one additional second
    -  Repeat step 2 until you have one program which has predicted past bits within your compute budget.
-Eventually this program must exist, since the Turing machine which is producing your trail of bits is by construction computable and non-halting.\footnote{Or at least, it hasn't halted before producing the number of bits that you have seen so far.}
+Eventually this program must exist, since the Turing machine which is producing your trail of bits is by construction computable and non-halting[^3].
 4. Observe the next bit, purge the machines from your set which don't predict it.
 If none predict it, GOTO 2.

 <p>